akhilaguna/Sonify/README.md

 - **Spotify Developer Account** to register your app and obtain client credentials
 - **API Keys** for OpenWeatherMap and OpenAI

+## Set Up Environment Variables

+Create a `.env` file in both the `frontend` and `backend` directories with the necessary API keys and Spotify credentials.

 ## Getting Started

 1. **Clone the Repository**: